 Bernie Siegel, MD, reached international acclaim in the late 1970s when he began talking about patient empowerment and the choice to live fully and die in peace, which he wrote about in his first book, Love, Medicine & Miracles.
-Since then, Bernie Siegel has published 11 other books, including his latest, A Book of Miracles.
+Since then, Bernie Siegel has published more than a dozen books, including, A Book of Miracles and Love, Animals & Miracles.

 As a physician who has cared for and counseled innumerable people with terminal illnesses, Siegel embraces a philosophy of living and dying that stands at the forefront of the medical ethics and spiritual issues our society grapples with.